 When I woke up after surgery, I finally knew what they meant about endo being so bad that you feel better AFTER major surgery than before.
 My ovaries were temporarily suspended to keep them out of the surgical field.
 I won’t lie; that was very painful but once that was over, I knew Dr. Seckin had found the bad stuff and gotten it out.
 I felt no endo pain for the first time in years!
 I had a fibroid and polyp removed from my uterus, sixteen sites of endometriosis taken from my pelvic peritoneum, and my appendix was removed because it was covered in adhesions.
 That would explain my ‘right ovary pain’!
 It was so fun to see Dr. Seckin walk into my hospital room the next day.
 I gave him two enthusiastic thumbs up, told him he had done an amazing job and he was smiling broadly!
 He gave us all hugs and there were lots of happy tears (my Mom and I) in that room.

-I'm writing this just six weeks after surgery.
-The post operative pain has been nothing compared to the pain of endometriosis and adhesions.
-It will take time to know what my new normal is and there's no guarantee of being 100% pain free.
-However, I am overjoyed to finally have energy again to do things I love and be more present for my family.
+I’m writing this just six weeks after surgery.
+The postoperative pain has been nothing compared to the pain of endometriosis and adhesions.
+It will take time to know what my new normal is and there’s no guarantee of being 100% pain-free.
+However, I am overjoyed to finally have the energy again to do things I love and be more present for my family.
 I have great hope that it will continue to be a vast improvement over what life was like before surgery and I have Dr. Seckin to thank for that.
-I already told him he's not allowed to ever retire because there's too many women who need his help.
+I already told him he’s not allowed to ever retire because there are too many women who need his help.

 Ready for a Consultation?Our endometriosis specialists are dedicated to providing patients with expert care.
 Whether you have been diagnosed or are looking to find a doctor, they are ready to help.

 Our office is located on 872 Fifth Avenue New York, NY 10065.